softwaresaved/esrc-software-study/Src/ESRC.md

 | Catalysis & surfaces           | 0.2              | 0        | 30,020.75      | 0       |

 There are some large items near the top.
-Also, some of the items would not usually fall under the ESRC area.
+Also, some of the items would not normally fall under the ESRC remit.

 If we only focus on currently active projects we get: